jesskelsall/astarus/astarus/people/redywn-humpledopper.md

 ## Summary

-Logan's Character is a player character in the [Astorrel Agents](../../campaigns/astorrel-agents/README.md) campaign, played by Logan.
+Redwyn Humpledopper is a player character in the [Astorrel Agents](../../campaigns/astorrel-agents/README.md) campaign, played by Logan.